-(6) SMB1 & SMB2 header: System Management Bus Connector
+(6) SMB1: System Management Bus Connector

-These connectors are reserved for system management bus (SMBus).
-The SMBus is a specific implementation of an I2C bus.
-I2C is a multi-master bus, which means that multiple chips can be connected to the same bus and each one can act as a master by initiating a data transfer.
+This connector is reserved for system management bus (SM bus).
+The SM bus is a specific implementation of an IC bus.
+IC is a multi-master bus, which means that multiple chips can be connected to the same bus and each one can act as a master by initiating a data transfer.
 If more than one master simultaneously tries to control the bus, an arbitration procedure decides which master gets priority.